techsikandar/techsikandar.github.io/_posts/2019-07-25-streaming-with-kinesis.markdown

 }
 {% endhighlight %}

-Start the kinesis agent and tail the logs.
+Start the kinesis agent and tail the logs:

 {% highlight ruby %}
 # sudo service aws-kinesis-agent start